eric199wen/Robot-Game/README.md

 - Maximum actions allowes: a positive integer (ex: 4)

 ### Output
-The all possible combinations of actions that a robot can move from an original position to the destination.
+The all possible sequences of actions that a robot can move from an original position to the destination.